JamieMCM5/DSA/README.md

     - Selection Sort, both swapping min and max values to sort an array (arrays)
     - Combining selection sort and binary search.
     - Relearning fundamental knowledge about hashmaps and sets.
+    - Learned implementation of the Sliding Window algorithm and different useful applications of it.
+    - I learned how to merge arrays together.
+    - Combined Binary Search, Selection Sort and merging to process arrays.
+    - TODO: Learn how to use Two Pointers.